 GDES 1210 FOUNDATION DESIGN I (4) LEC.
 1, STU.
 6. Coreq.
 GDES 1110.
-PGDE majors only; departmental approval.
+PGDE majors only; school approval.
 Elements and principles of basic two-dimensional design.
 Emphasis on composition, color theory, and craftsmanship.

 GDES 1220 FOUNDATION DESIGN II (4) LEC.
 1, STU.
 6. Pr.
 GDES 1210.
 Elements and principles of design with emphasis on basic three dimensional design.
 Emphasis on spatial organization, color, and media exploration, planning and craft.